 Soil samples were collected before and after plantation in the field experiment of the National Meanchey University.
-Soil samples were collected and sent immediately to the soil laboratory for further analysis such as soil pH, soil electrical conductivity (EC), and available nitrogen which followed the method of Kjeldahl (Cunniff and Association of Official Analytical, 1995).
-Soil pH was determined by the method of Kumar et al. (2014).
-Whereas, EC was analyzed by Kargas et al. (2022).
+Upon collection, soil samples were sent immediately to the soil laboratory for further analysis including soil pH, soil electrical conductivity (EC), and available nitrogen, which followed the method of Kjeldahl (Cunniff, 1995).
+Soil pH was determined using the method of Kumar et al. (2014), while EC was analyzed according to the method proposed by Kargas et al. (2022).